zhiye9/Responder_Stratifier/README.md

 # Responder_Stratifier
-The responder stratifier on urate prediction using multi-omics and multi-modal biomedical data.
+The responder stratifier on urate prediction using multi-omics data.